bihealth/sodar-core/docs/source/app_adminalerts.rst

 Usage
 =====

-When logged in as a superuser, you can find the "Alerts" option in your user dropdown menu in the top right corner of the site.
+When logged in as a superuser, you can find the "Admin Alerts" option in your user dropdown menu in the top right corner of the site.
 Using the UI, you can add, modify and delete alerts shown to users.

 This application is not available for users with a non-superuser status.